forge42dev/Remix-Dev-Tools/README.md

 ### CJS remix server setup (remix run server started by remix dev)

+> [!NOTE]
+> This is only needed when you're not running a custom server and you're using the remix dev server

 Just add the following command to your package.json:
 ```diff
 - "dev": "remix dev",